Last updated: July 2026

 What is a WDO inspection in Florida?

-A Wood-Destroying Organism (WDO) inspection is a written report documented on DACS Form 11645 by a licensed Florida pest control operator.
-It identifies active or past infestations of termites, wood-decaying fungi, and wood-boring beetles.
-VA loans require this report for all Florida purchases.
+A Wood-Destroying Organism inspection is a written report prepared by a licensed pest-control operator.
+It may identify active or past termites, wood-decaying fungi, beetles, visible damage, and areas that could not be inspected.
+Florida Statutes section 482.226 governs these reports.

 Who pays for termite repairs before closing a traditional sale?